AymenRumi/DataEngineerTakeHomeChallenge/Solution/README.md

 ## Data Preprocessing Object - Python
-This file contains code for a data processing object used for Mistplay Data Engineering Challenge Object will be called to process data according to Mistplay requirements This object may be used to process any dataset that adhere to proper file format.
+[DataPrepocessor.py](https://github.com/AymenRumi/DataEngineerTakeHomeChallenge/blob/master/Solution/DataPrepocessor.py) contains code for a data processing object used for Mistplay Data Engineering Challenge
+Object will be called to process data according to Mistplay requirements This object may be used to process any dataset that adhere to proper file format.
 Futher methods may be added to deal with future data processing needs